 Booker T. Washington Collections

 Why go to the Library of Congress to do research on Booker T. Washington?
 We have the complete set of the same microfilm that they have.
 We also have over 300 boxes of materials specific to his work, materials regarding the National Negro Business League and the National Negro Health Week.
 View the Guide to the Papers of Booker T. Washington (Tuskegee), the Papers of Booker T. Washington finding aid (Library of Congress), Booker T. Washington biographical sketch, and our digitized materials about Booker T. Washington.

 Civil Rights Audio Tapes on Shared Shelf Commons

-We recently added a link to our large collection of audio tapes located on Shared Shelf Commons.
+We have continued to add to our large collection of audio tapes located on Shared Shelf Commons.
 These audio tapes were digitized from reel to reel tapes made during the Civil Rights Movement.
 They contain important speeches by a variety of Civl Rights Icons.
+We have also included important images to corresspond with our tapes.
 To the right is a heading entitled additional links.
 Click on the Shared Shelf Commons link to listen to the material.

 Rare Book Room and Washigton Collection

 If you are coming to the archives for research, please visit the Rare Book Room and Washington Collection.
 Located on the third floor of the main library, these rooms have substantial collections of books written by and about African Americans.
 Some works, including books and pamphlets, can be found only in these collections.